 Patients who experience lumbar herniated disc symptoms have multiple treatment options to choose from.
 Many find relief using a combination of pain medication, physical therapy, hot and cold compresses and stretching exercises.
 For some patients who are debilitated by their pain, however, elective surgery seems to be the only option for true relief.
-In the past, open back surgery was the standard procedure for herniated disc treatment, but modern medicine offers much better options.
-Depending on how severe one’s condition is, minimally invasive procedures offered by the professional, award-winning staff of surgeons at Laser Spine Institute are a viable option for many patients who suffer from chronic, debilitating back pain and other symptoms related to a lumbar herniated disc.
+In the past, open back surgery was the standard procedure for herniated disc treatment, but modern technology allows for much better options.
+Depending on how severe one’s condition is, minimally invasive procedures offered by the professional staff of surgeons at Laser Spine Institute are a viable option for many patients who have chronic, debilitating back pain and other symptoms related to a lumbar herniated disc.

-One procedure performed at Laser Spine Institute to alleviate pain caused by a lumbar herniated disc is a percutaneous endoscopic discectomy.
+One procedure performed at Laser Spine Institute to alleviate pain caused by a lumbar herniated disc is an endoscopic discectomy.
 Our surgeons have performed this procedure thousands of times.
-One of the main benefits of our endoscopic surgical approach is the fact that it allows patients to regain control of their lives and resume normal daily activities without the side effects and potential risks of open back surgery.
+One of the main benefits of our minimally invasive surgical approach is the fact that it allows patients to regain control of their lives and resume normal daily activities without the side effects and potential risks of open back surgery.
 Just read a few of the many testimonials written by previous patients to see how much impact we’ve had on their lives.

-Chances are, you would rather not feel restricted by your condition or by an invasive surgical procedure, and would like to return to your active lifestyle as soon as possible.
+Chances are, you would rather not feel restricted by your condition or by an invasive surgical procedure, and you would like to return to your active lifestyle as soon as possible.
 Laser Spine Institute has refined the process of treating a herniated disc so that your freedom to enjoy life can be regained as quickly as possible.
-During their time at Laser Spine Institute, patients undergo pre-operative testing, surgery, post-operative consultation and physical therapy.
-Read more about our process to learn how you can reclaim your life.
+During their time at Laser Spine Institute, patients undergo preoperative testing, surgery, postoperative consultation and physical therapy.
+Read more about our streamlined experience to learn how you can reclaim your life.